viboes/std-make/doc/proposal/reflection/tuple_like.md

 # Motivation

-Some algorithms as `std::tuple_cat` and `std::experimental::apply` should work as well with tuple-like types.
-There are many more of them, a lot of the homogeneous container algorithm are applicable to heterogeneous containers and functions, see Boost.Fusion and Boost.Hana, algorithms such as `fold`, `accumulate`, `for_each` `any_of`,  `all_of`, `none_of`, `find`, `count`, `filter`, `transform`, `replace`, `join`, `zip`, `flatten`.
+Algorithms as `std::tuple_cat` and `std::experimental::apply` work as well with tuple-like types.
+There are many more of them, a lot of the homogeneous container algorithm are applicable to heterogeneous containers and functions, see [Boost.Fusion] and [Boost.Hana].
+Some examples os such algorithms are  `fold`, `accumulate`, `for_each` `any_of`,  `all_of`, `none_of`, `find`, `count`, `filter`, `transform`, `replace`, `join`, `zip`, `flatten`.

-Beside `std::pair`, `std::tuple` and `std::array` we have that in particular aggregates are a good candidate to be considered as tuple-like types.
+Beside `std::pair`, `std::tuple` and `std::array` we have that in particular aggregates are good candidate to be considered as tuple-like types.
 However defining the tuple-like access functions is tedious, repetitive, slightly error-prone, and easily automated.

 Some libraries, in particular [Boost.Fusion] and [Boost.Hana] provide some macros to generate the needed reflection instantiations.
-Once this reflection is available for a type, the user can use the type on  algorithm working with heterogeneous sequences.
+Once this reflection is available for a type, the user can use the struct on  algorithm working with heterogeneous sequences.
 Very often, when macros are used for something, it is hiding a language feature.

-Proposals such as [P0144R0] (or its competitor [P0151R0]) would provide already a positional access and both proposal should use the same restrictions if adopted.
+Proposals such as Structural binding [P0144R0] (or its competitor [P0151R0]) would provide already a positional access.
+This proposal and structural binding should use the same restrictions on the types that can be applied.

 # Proposal